Politicians across the EU recognise that education is essential for continued growth and prosperity in today’s knowledge society.

 The EU’s Erasmus+ 2014-2020 programme provides funding for a range of international education and training projects, including student and staff exchanges, job shadowing, teaching assignments, and strategic partnerships between organisations.
 Over this period, almost €15 billion has been earmarked to enable people at all stages of life to take part in exciting learning opportunities across Europe.
 Irish students at all levels of education can access study and work placements in other EU countries, funded by Erasmus+ through the Higher Education Authority (for higher education) and Léargas (for school, vocational and adult education) – agencies of the Department.

-The role of the Department of Education and Skills
+The role of the Department of Education

 The Department engages with international partners in education and training policy, including the EU, Council of Europe, OECD and UNESCO.
 The Department makes sure that Ireland's best interests are highlighted at EU level so that: